Wraptious

 TIP 5: POST-SHOW FOLLOW-UP

 The work from a trade show doesn’t end when the show closes.
 If you have some orders – fantastic!
 But now is the time to consolidate and focus on those leads.
-It is therefore vital that you take good notes at the show.
-What do I mean by good notes?
-Any details that allow you to write a personal, targeted message to them afterwards – their name, what they were looking for, any price negotiations, if they took any samples, their business news etc. (“Congratulations again on opening your new store last week!”).
+It is therefore vital that you take good notes at the show - any details that allow you to write a personal, message to potential buyers afterward – their name, what they were looking for, whether they have a new business opening etc!

 Be timely in your responses too.
 There’s no right or wrong here – find what works for you.
-Often writing straight after the show may be a good thing, but equally the attendees may be overwhelmed in messages from other exhibitors that it could be worth waiting a couple of weeks.
-At Wraptious, we always include photos of our stand as a wee reminder and if I know what designs or products they were interested in (good notes!) then I can attach a PDF of these for them too.
+Often writing straight after the show may be a good thing, but equally the attendees may be overwhelmed by messages from other exhibitors that it could be worth waiting a couple of weeks.
+We always include photos of our stand as a reminder, and if I know what designs or products they were interested in (good notes!) then I can attach a PDF of these for them too.
 Similarly, we post flyers out to everyone so that again, our visitors have something tangible to hold on to – emails so easily get overlooked, but something in the post will stand you apart.
 We include a photo of our stand, a thank you for visiting and occasionally a show offer to tempt them into making their first order.

 Finally, please be mindful that success from a trade show rarely happens overnight.
 Be patient.
-The old adage ‘It’s not you, it’s them!” is so often true at shows.
-You may have amazing products of cats, but the visitor to your stand just recently did a cat display and is now looking for elephants.
+Sometimes it's just being at the right place at the right time!
+For example; you may have amazing products featuring cats, but the visitor to your stand just recently did a cat display and is now looking for elephants.
 There are endless reasons why a visitor may not be ready to buy from you today, but would love to buy from you tomorrow.
-It took 18 months and visits to five of our trade show stands before a European Distributor eventually placed their first order with us.
-They are now a really valued customer.
+It took 18 months and visits to five of our trade show stands before a European distributor eventually placed their first order with us.
 Jeremy Corner, Managing Director of Blue Eyed Sun, wrote a fantastic blog post about how to value a trade show, taking into account not just orders from a show, but the entire life span of a customer, along with added value from meeting new suppliers and other opportunities that come your way.
 So don’t be disheartened if your first show was slower than you expect, be patient and determined and you may be surprised at what leads will develop months or years down the line.

 Have you attended Trade Shows?
 If so, what advice would you give?
 If you’re preparing for your first show, what are you focusing on, or would like to know more about?
 Please let us know!